 Carefully measure each dose using the dropper provided.
 If your medication comes in an oral dosing syringe, use the syringe to measure the dose.
+Do not use a household spoon because you may not get the correct dose.
 Do not inject the medication.
 The dose may be mixed with a small amount of water just before taking.

-Diarrhea can sometimes cause a severe loss of body water (dehydration).
-It is important that you drink the proper amount of fluids and minerals (electrolytes) to prevent this effect.
-Tell your doctor immediately if you develop signs of dehydration (e.g., extreme thirst, decreased urination, muscle cramps, weakness, fainting).
+Diarrhea can sometimes cause dehydration.
+It is important that you drink the proper amount of fluids and electrolytes to prevent this effect.
+Tell your doctor right away if you develop signs of dehydration (such as unusual decreased urination, unusual dry mouth/thirst, fast heartbeat, or dizziness/lightheadedness).
 You may also need to change to a bland diet during this time to reduce irritation to your stomach/intestines.
 Consult your doctor or pharmacist for more information.

-Before taking tincture of opium, tell your doctor or pharmacist if you are allergic to it; or to other narcotics (e.g., codeine, morphine), or to papaverine; or if you have any other allergies.
+Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to other opioids (such as codeine, morphine); or to papaverine; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Since this medication slows the gut, it should not be used to treat diarrhea caused by poisoning until the toxin is removed from your gut.

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: slowed breathing, slow heartbeat, severe dizziness/drowsiness, fainting, muscle weakness.